Clinical Development Strategy In Rare Diseases

 Before moving into further details, let’s look at the statistics of rare diseases

-Rare disease Statistics
+Rare Disease Statistics

 - 3.5 to 5.9% of the global population suffers from rare disease conditions.